 Notwithstanding the fact that the Crown had an order committing DVT to stand trial on a charge of possession of cocaine for the purpose of trafficking, once a senior prosecutor had an opportunity to carefully review a transcript of the preliminary inquiry the Crown (to its credit) acknowledged the inherent weakness of its case.

-Bottom Line: Patrick Fagan was successful in resolving the fourth and final charge against DVT by way of entry of a stay of proceedings.
+Bottom Line: Patrick Fagan was successful in resolving the fourth and final charge against DVT by way of entry of a Stay of Proceedings is a legal term used to refer to a direction by a Crown prosecutor or a Judge to the Clerk of the Court to terminate a criminal prosecution.
+Click for more information..
 Patrick Fagan was also successful in securing a judicial order directing that all seized funds germane to this investigation be returned to DVT.